 At present the most important activities of the association are:

-- The organisation of the annual Media & Learning Conference which is run each year in collaboration with partners who have included in the past the Flemish Ministry of Education and Training and KU Leuven.
+- Media & Learning Annual Conference which is run each year in collaboration with partners who have included in the past the Flemish Ministry of Education and Training and KU Leuven.
 These conferences attract on average 300 participants mostly from Europe.

-- The organisation of the annual MEDEA Awards, which recognises excellence in the use of media to support learning
+- Annual MEDEA Awards, which recognises excellence in the use of media to support learning aimed at all producers of educational media.

-The association also provides a European project facilitation and knowledge sharing service for its members including network facilitation.
+- European project facilitation and knowledge sharing service for its members including network facilitation.
 This includes participation in European supported projects and SIGs on topics related to the innovative use of media in teaching and learning.
+Visit our projects page to see in which projects the association is currently involved.

 MEDEA : MEDIA & LEARNING ivzw